Gretchen Felker-Martin

 Gretchen Felker-Martin is an American horror author and film and TV critic.
-She wrote the novels Ego Homini Lupus, Manhunt, Cuckoo, Black Flame and Chimera.
+She wrote the novels Ego Homini Lupus, Manhunt, Cuckoo, and Black Flame.

 Personal life

 Gretchen Felker-Martin grew up in rural New Hampshire.
+She was raised Baha'i, later becoming an atheist.
 She moved to Worcester, Massachusetts, in 2007.
 She is transgender and uses she/her pronouns.

 Career

 Felker-Martin had film and TV criticism published in outlets such as Polygon and Time, and self-published several horror novellas starting in 2016.
 Felker-Martin's science fiction horror novel Manhunt was published on February 22, 2022, in the U.S. by Tor Nightfire.
-Manhunt appeared on best-of-year lists in multiple publications, including appearing at No. in Vultures list of "The Best Books of 2022".
+Manhunt appeared on best-of-year lists in multiple publications, including appearing at No. 1 in Vultures list of "The Best Books of 2022".
 Roxane Gay selected it as one of the "25 Most Influential Works of Postwar Queer Literature", writing, "This is the kind of book that queer writers have been desperate to write forever and are rarely given the opportunity to".
 The Los Angeles Review of Books wrote, "Felker-Martin's horror novel cunningly weaves trans determinism, war, and trauma together in an effort to locate joy, empathy, and pleasure in a world on fire."
 In October 2024, Lilly Wachowski announced that she is adapting Manhunt into a TV series with Felker-Martin.

 Her novel Cuckoo was published on June 11, 2024.
 In its first week it entered the USA Today best-seller list, and it was chosen as one of the "Best Horror Books of 2024 (So Far)" by Vulture.
 Publishers Weekly wrote, "Laying bare grief, terror, and the tenderness that makes it all matter, this is horror at its best."
 Also in June 2024, she wrote a short story in issue No. 41 of Harley Quinn.